 I was a bathroom fitter.
 Now I sell bathrooms and also I’ve got a team of guys install them for me.

-Unfortunately back about a year and a half or 2 years ago, I became unwell and had pains in the bed in my belly.
+Unfortunately back about a year and a half or 2 years ago, I became unwell and had pains in my belly.
 I went to my GP, who recommended that I went for something called a colonoscopy.

 Based on the results of the colonoscopy, Neil was diagnosed with stage 2 bowel cancer.
 He then had surgery to treat the cancer.
 Unfortunately, after this surgery Neil developed severe sepsis, which required treatment in intensive care and set back his recovery significantly.

 It was quite a long journey for me but obviously I had the peace of mind of knowing I had Income Protection for when I was out of work.

 I had one person and one point of contact, which was James.
 He knew my case very well, inside out, and was very empathetic and very understanding.

 I felt that I could talk to about literally anything to do my claim – and he was just exceptionally good.

 As Neil neared a return to full-time work, his claims manager James rang to let him know about British Friendly’s Recovery and Support Benefit, a discretionary payment paid to long-term claimants supporting them after they return to work.
 In addition to the weekly benefit he received during his claim, Neil received £1,292.32 as a Recovery and Support Benefit payment.

 Once I’d returned to work for month, they gave me some more money to obviously help me on my way so it was very valued.